tbklang/documentation/docs_src/implementation/35-typechecking.md

 ```

 This is a sanity check, as if the type coercion failed then an exception would be thrown and the assertion would not be reached, however if the types were an exact match **or** if they were not but could be coerced as such then the two types should match.

+### Variable referencing counting

+Firstly let me make it clear that this has nothing to do with **runtime** reference counting but rather a simple mechanism used to maintain a count or _number of_ references to variables after their declaration.
+This aids us in implementing a single feature _unsued variable detection_.
+It's rather simple, reference counts are incremented by using a `touch(Variable)` method defined in the `TypeChecker` and this is called whilst doing dependency generation in the dependency generator.